chiaracriscuolo/FAIR-CARE/README.md

 └── README.md
 ```
 # Info for developers
-It is possible to visualize the content of this repository also in [this Google Colab project](https://drive.google.com/drive/folders/182YKE0bNOltAezFfcEVEy7-FwXemlWX8?usp=sharing) otherwise the following specifications allow to execute this code locally.
+It is possible to visualize the content of this repository also in [this Google Colab project](https://drive.google.com/drive/folders/182YKE0bNOltAezFfcEVEy7-FwXemlWX8?usp=sharing) otherwise the following specifications allow to execute this code locally using Jupyter Notebook with Python kernel.

-# Requirement
-It is possible to execute the code, both on Google Colaboratory or locally using Jupyter Notebook with Python kernel.